 Key Facts About Mesothelioma Trust Funds

-Trust fund payout amounts are often kept private, but experts indicate they can range from $7,000 to $1.2 million with a median claim value of $180,000.
+Trust fund payout amounts are often kept private, but experts indicate a single trust may pay between $7,000 to $1.2 million on one claim, with a median claim value of $180,000.

-Most claims are processed within 3-6 months, but expedited claims can be processed sooner.
+Most claims are processed within 3 to 6 months, but expedited claims can be processed sooner.
 Your processing time will depend on the complexity of your claim.

 Companies established these trust funds as part of bankruptcy proceedings they pursued amid mounting lawsuits over asbestos exposure.
 Bankruptcy courts granted Chapter 11 protection only after companies agreed to fund trusts for current and future claims.
 The first mesothelioma trust fund, the Johns Manville Asbestos Trust, was created in 1988 with $2.5 billion set aside.